Big Brother 16 (American season): Summary

-Soon after Nicole and Christine's Eviction, Julie announced a new twist to the game, the Big Brother Rewind, a large button in the middle of the former have-not room.
+Soon after Nicole and Christine's Eviction, Julie announced a new twist, the Big Brother Rewind, a large button in the middle of the former have-not room.
 The HouseGuests argued about the pros and cons of pushing the button.
 Frankie won the following HOH competition called Seed Saw.
-In spite of only having guesses as to the consequences of pushing the rewind button, all the HouseGuests pushed it at the same time which started a countdown clock.
-In a surprise, Jeff Schroeder and Jordan Lloyd returned to the Big Brother house and Jeff proposed to Jordan with both their families present.
+In spite of only having guesses as to the consequences of pushing the rewind button, all the HouseGuests pushed it at the same time, which started a countdown clock.
+In a surprise, Jeff Schroeder and Jordan Lloyd returned to the Big Brother house, and Jeff proposed to Jordan with both their families present.
 After the festivities, Frankie nominated Cody and Victoria for eviction.
 The HouseGuests then competed in the BB Freakshow face morph POV competition, which Frankie won.
-He chose to keep the nominations the same.
+He kept the nominations the same.
 On Day 84, due to the pressing of the golden button, the eviction was cancelled and the Big Brother game rewound one week, right before the last HOH competition.
 All of the HouseGuests except Derrick (who was the outgoing HOH at the time) competed in the Seed Saw competition for a second time.
 This time, Caleb won HOH, and a plan to send Frankie home was put in motion by the other guys.
-After a 'luxury competition" where the Jury members destroyed the house in the "Jury Fury" competition, where the jury members had to find knock out pucks and momentarily returning juror Hayden and Victoria each won $5000, Caleb nominated Frankie and Victoria.
-In a redo of the BB Freakshow competition, Cody won the Power of Veto, and chose to keep the nominations the same.
-Frankie, in a last ditch effort to stay, threatened the other guys, claiming that if he were to go to jury he would be able to sway everyone's votes, however this fell on deaf ears and on Day 88, Frankie was evicted by a 2–0 vote and became the seventh member of the jury.
+After a 'luxury competition" where the Jury members destroyed the house in the "Jury Fury" competition, where the jury members had to find knock out pucks and Hayden and Victoria each won $5000, Caleb nominated Frankie and Victoria.
+In a redo of the BB Freakshow competition, Cody won the Power of Veto and chose to keep the nominations the same.
+Frankie, in a last-ditch effort to stay, threatened the other guys, claiming that if he were to go to jury he would be able to sway everyone's votes, but this fell on deaf ears and on Day 88, Frankie was evicted by 2–0 and became the seventh member of the jury.

-Shortly after Frankie's eviction, Derrick won the Foggy Memory "Before or After" HOH competition, securing himself a spot in the final three.
+Shortly after Frankie's eviction, Derrick won the Foggy Memory "Before or After" HOH competition, securing a spot in the final three.
 He nominated Caleb and Victoria for eviction.
 Cody won the Power of Veto in the Stalking the Veto competition, sponsored by CBS' new show Stalker.
-On Day 90, Cody cast the sole vote to evict Caleb, making Caleb the eighth member of the jury.
+On Day 90, Cody cast the sole vote to evict Caleb, making him the eighth member of the jury.